-Over 50 million people in the USA are affected by acne, and some reports claim that multivitamins can cause acne or make acne worse if you're already prone to them.
+Over 50 million people in the USA are affected by acne, and some reports claim that multivitamins can cause acne or make acne worse if you're already prone to it.

-I checked what the scientific studies say and consulted with a dermatologist to bring you the complete list of multivitamin ingredients that cause acne and ingredients that can help you battle this annoying issue.
+So, I checked what the scientific studies say and consulted with a partner dermatologist to bring you the complete list of multivitamin ingredients that cause acne and components that can help you battle this annoying issue.

-- Multivitamins can cause acne as they contain minerals and vitamins which can make matters worse if you have acne-prone skin.
+- Multivitamins can cause acne as they contain minerals and vitamins, making matters worse if you have acne-prone skin.

 - Vitamin B12, biotin, and whey protein are the multivitamins that can cause acne.